Owl1y/awesome-datahoarding/README.md

 - [wget](https://www.gnu.org/software/wget/) which downloads media from the internet

 - [rsync](https://rsync.samba.org/) a command line tool to help backup or sync data between harddrives

+- [curl](https://curl.se/) which is similar to wget but offers more file transfer support
 #### Software lists from other sources
   - [Software](https://old.reddit.com/r/homelab/wiki/software) recommended from r/homelabs to run your personal server
   - [software](https://old.reddit.com/r/DataHoarder/wiki/software) recommended from r/datahoarders